RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Level of performance required (exact?
 Substantial?)
   - DEBT
     - Young v Queensland Trustees Ltd (1956) 99 CLR 560
-      - ‘A debt recoverable under an indebitatus count was not and is not now conceived of simply as a cause of action for breach of duty or obligation.
+      - 'A debt recoverable under an indebitatus count was not and is not now conceived of simply as a cause of action for breach of duty or obligation.
-      - In other words it is a mistake to regard the liability to pay a debt of a kind formerly recoverable in debt or indebitatus as no more than the result of a breach of contract, a breach which the creditor must affirmatively allege and prove.’
+      - In other words it is a mistake to regard the liability to pay a debt of a kind formerly recoverable in debt or indebitatus as no more than the result of a breach of contract, a breach which the creditor must affirmatively allege and prove.'
 (569, The Court)
     - GEC Marconi Systems Pty Limited v BHP Information Technology Pty Limited (2003) 128 FCR 1
-      - ‘[o]nce the right to payment has accrued it is enforceable as a debt and that right is not lost notwithstanding that the contract is subsequently terminated because of the default of the party possessing the right to payment’.’
+      - '[o]nce the right to payment has accrued it is enforceable as a debt and that right is not lost notwithstanding that the contract is subsequently terminated because of the default of the party possessing the right to payment'.'
 (165, Finn J)
     - Debt does not accrue until corresponding obligation(s) is/are properly performed.
     -  Construe contract to determine whether:
       -  Contract is entire/divisible